google/clasp/docs/run.md

     - Download the file (⬇), move it to your directory, and name it `client_secret.json`.
 Please keep this file secret!
 1. Ensure that the [scopes required to run the script are listed in `appsscript.json`](https://developers.google.com/apps-script/concepts/scopes#set-explicit).
 1. Call `clasp login --user <name> --use-project-scopes --creds client_secret.json`
+    - This authorizes the scopes declared in `appsscript.json`.
+    - If needed, include default clasp scopes with `--include-clasp-scopes`.
+    - If needed, add custom scopes with `--extra-scopes <scopeA,scopeB>`.
 1. Add the following to `appsscript.json`:
       ```json
       "executionApi": {